+At the time it was a necessity, but now it’s become mandatory to customer satisfaction.
 Adding curbside pickup to any restaurant only increases the level of convenience for customers when they order online or through their phone.
-Based on Waldman’s report, customers that like the pickup experience are happy to do it again, which means more revenue and loyal customers.
+Customers that like the pickup experience are happy to do it again, which means more revenue and loyal customers.

 In addition to these operational changes restaurants need to adapt to a new version of the customer journey.
 Thanks to digital channels, there are now multiple ways – such as curbside pickup and deliveries – to literally consume the food produced at most restaurants.

 This means that there are now even more reasons for customers to display their displeasure of the food at the restaurant via reviews even if the fault might lie with the delivery system or other factors beyond your control.